glasgowunion/cake/README.md

 - refactor mocks module, as these are mean to be plain old objects
   - it makes little sense to use typescript
   - instead just use plain old javascript objects

+### Todo

+- add caching of yarn packages to github workflow